© Lisa Jane Rimmer

 “Wow, you’re back!”
-She beamed as she saw Capella standing on her windowsill.
+There was Capella standing on her windowsill.
 She clapped her hands with glee and opened the window.
-The little star jumped straight into Lily’s arms.
+The little star jumped into Lily’s arms.

-“I wanted to see you too, the stars were shining so brightly the last few nights I couldn’t work out where you were.”
+“I wanted to see you so much but the stars were shining really brightly the last few nights and I couldn’t work out where you were.”

 Lily put Capella down on her bed and sat next to him.

 “Guess what?”
 Lily opened her bedside cupboard door and pulled out her sock, as she unfolded it Capella’s Dazzle fell out onto the bed.
 Lily picked it up and held it up to Capella.
 “Can I?” she asked reaching toward his top point.
 “Yes please do.”
 Capella was so happy his glow started to pulse.
 Lily leaned across and placed the Dazzle on the little star.

 “I want to show you where I live.”
 Capella smiled.